self-improvements/study-springframework/spring-batch/README.md

 `JobExecution` has a `ExecutionContext` and it can be shared to other steps, but not other jobs.
 `StepExecution` has a `ExecutionContext` and it can't be shared to other steps.

+### JobRepository

+This object stores all the metadata related to spring batch.
+All CRUD functions is invoked by this in the implementations of `JobLauncher`, `Job` and `Step`.

+##### Configuration JobRepository

+Annotating `EnableBatchProcessing` makes `JobRepository` registered as a bean.
+You can configure `JobRepository` with implementing `BatchConfigurer` or extending `BasicBatchConfigurer`.

+- JDBC: `JobRepositoryFactoryBean`
+- In Memory: `MapJobRepositoryFactoryBean` — Not stored domain objects. (`ResourcelessTransactionManager`)